prashantvk1803/Aps_portfolio.github.io/function.md

 - **Time Complexity:** `O(E)` or `O(b^d)`, depending on heuristic quality.
 - **Space Complexity:** `O(V)` for open list, closed list, and heuristic values.

-Efficient content delivery in music streaming relies on robust algorithms.
-While Dijkstra's algorithm is foundational, its limitations in heuristic guidance and single-source focus make it less suitable for large-scale scenarios.
-The A* algorithm, leveraging heuristics for efficient routing, offers improvements in performance and flexibility.
+Efficient content delivery in music streaming is dependent on robust algorithms.
+While Dijkstra's method is fundamental, its limitations in heuristic guiding and single-source focus render it unsuitable for large-scale scenarios.
+The A* method, which uses heuristics for effective routing, improves both performance and flexibility.

 ### 6. Ad Insertion during Streaming